mixxxdj/mixxx/source/chapters/vinyl_control.rst

 **Setup 1: Vinyl DJ**

-  Two timecode vinyls, two turntables with phono pre-amplifiers (or line-out), and two stereo sound inputs.
+  Two timecode vinyls, two turntables with phono pre-amplifiers (or line-level output), and two stereo sound inputs.

+  Your sound card inputs must match the turntable outputs.
+Older turntables only have phono-level outputs, and you should find a sound card that has a phono pre-amplifier built in.
+Some turntables have line-level output, and these can be used with any sound card.

   You can try skipping the phono pre-amps if you use the software pre-amp in Mixxx on the Vinyl Control preferences pane.
 This may not work for everyone.